How to Hire Remote Workers as Contractors in Switzerland

-In some cases, you might just hire them as a self-employed freelancer in Switzerland.
-This is well suited to shorter-term contracts, or where you can verify that they have registered and qualified as self-employed under Swiss law.
+In some cases, you might just hire remote workers in Switzerland as self-employed freelancers.
+It is also suitable in cases where you can verify that they have registered and qualified as self-employed under Swiss law.

-The downside to this option is that in the event of poor performance or a contract dispute there is really no recourse for your company except to terminate the relationship.
+This option is great for short term contracts.
+However, in the event of poor performance or a contract dispute, there is no recourse for your company except to terminate the relationship.
 This is not the best method to hire expat contractors, who may need a work visa sponsored by a Swiss entity unless they have another type of long-stay visa.